-In this detailed walthrough we’ll go over everything that’s new in Google’s Android 8 Oreo software update for your phone or tablet.
-Then, we’ll compare the changes to Android 7.0 Nougat so you know what changed on your device.
-Including any new features from the 8.1 Oreo update and beyond.
+In this guide we’ll go over everything you need to know about the Android 8 Oreo software update for your phone or tablet.
+Then, we’ll compare the changes to Android 7.0 Nougat so you know what changed and what to expect on your device.
+Including any new features in 8.1 Oreo and more.

 Oreo is a free software update for smartphones, tablets and media devices that support it.
 It first arrived back in August of 2017, and then Android 8.1 Oreo in December.
-Currently, most Google Pixel or Nexus phones already have Android 8.1 Oreo.
-They were the first devices to receive an update.
-Then, select products from Motorola, OnePlus, HTC, Huawei, and others are on the original Android 8.0 Oreo release.
-Most phones don’t have Android 8.1 and will skip right to Android P.
+Currently, most Google Pixel or Nexus phones already have Android 9 Pie.
+That said, everyone else is on Oreo or waiting for its arrival.
+If your phone didn’t get it yet, select products from Samsung, Motorola, OnePlus, HTC, Huawei, and others are on Oreo, it will get it soon.
+If you don’t have Android 8.1 you’ll skip right to Android 9 Pie in 2019.

 And while we’ve seen a lot of updates arrive, millions of users still don’t have the latest software.
 That said, the biggest update came over the last 2-3 months to most Samsung Galaxy devices.
 If you just got Oreo, check out the slideshow below so you know what’s new and what changed.

 Most flagship high-end phones already have Oreo.
-However, we’re still expecting updates to older phones like the Galaxy S6, Note 5, OnePlus 5, and the LG G5 at some point.
+However, we’re still expecting updates to older phones like the Galaxy S6, Note 5, Moto Z2, and the LG G5 at some point.

 During Google’s initial announcement in 2017, they confirmed multiple key manufacturers have worked closely with them to offer updates to Android 8.0 Oreo faster than ever before.
-This isn’t the first time we’ve heard such a promise, but these are the company’s that tried to deliver software before the end of the year: Essential, General Mobile, HMD Global Home of Nokia Phones, Huawei, HTC, Kyocera, LG, Motorola, Samsung, Sharp, and Sony.
+This isn’t the first time we’ve heard such a promise, but these are the company’s that tried to deliver software updates faster than ever before: Essential, General Mobile, HMD Global Home of Nokia Phones, Huawei, HTC, Kyocera, LG, Motorola, Samsung, Sharp, and Sony.

 What’s New in Android 8.0 Oreo